Written by Dr. Stacy Chan Hsiao Lan, Bachelor of Optometry (N.Z), Doctorate in Optometry (U.K)

 The incidence of macular hole increases with age and it usually affects people above the age of 60 , with women having a three times higher risk .

 Macular hole is one of the complications found in patients with myopia, particularly those with high myopia (prescription greater than -6.00 dioptres) [9-10].
-Approximately 1 in 10 people with myopia have a macular hole .
+Approximately 1 in 10 people with myopia have the condition .
 Due to the high prevalence of myopia in the Asian population, the incidence of myopic macular hole is greater in Asians compared to Caucasians or African Americans .

 Depending on the stage and severity of the macular hole, vision may be near normal or severely reduced.
-People with macular hole may also notice distortion or a blind spot (an area where vision is obstructed) in their central vision.
+People with the condition may also notice distortion or a blind spot (an area where vision is obstructed) in their central vision.

 If you experience any of these signs and symptoms, schedule an appointment with an eye health professional to get your eyes checked.
 It is also important to note that the development of eye conditions may even start before symptoms appear, which makes going for regular and timely eye checks that much more essential.